sesamesoftware/DeploymentGuide/Datasources/EBS.md

    3. Click Save
 3. ![Oracle Service Thin](../images/oracleservicethin.png)
    1. *EBS Connections are made directly to the underlying Oracle Database*
-4. Logon Information Section
+3. Logon Information Section
+   1. Host
-   1. Host: *ip or dns of database server*
+      1. DNS/IP of the database server.
-   2. Database: *ServiceName*
+   2. Database
+      1. ServiceName
+   3. Schema
-   3. Schema: *Usually the same as database Username typically uppercase*
+      1. Usually the same as database Username typically uppercase.
+   4. Port
-   4. Port: *default port for oracle is 1521*
+      1. default port for oracle is 1521.
+   5. Username
-   5. Username: *login name for database user*
+      1. login name for database user.
+   6. Password
-   6. Password: *Password for database user*
+      1. Password for database user.
-   7. tablespace: if applicable
+4. If the Datasource is being use as a source:
-      1. Data Tablespace
+  1. Date Fields
-      2. Index Tablespace
-      3. LOB Tablespace
+      1. This is a comma separated list of fields that contain dates for use in incremental downloads.
+      2. Choose any and all date fields in the Schema that are altered during a create or update of the records.
+      3. The order of precedence is from left to right in what date field is chosen.
+Given a date field list `LastModifiedDate, CreatedDate` when the tables is queried it will check first if `LastModifiedDate` exists if it does, it will use that for incremental.
+If it doesn't then it will use `CreateDate`.
+If neither exist it will do a full table pull.
+   7. First Record Date
+      1. The oldest date found in the schema for the fields in the date field list.
+This helps to avoid slow startup of initial load where it will query empty time.
 5. Click Test
-   1. If you see Connection Test Successful
-6. if Datasource is being use as a source
-   1. Date fields
-      1. this is a comma separated list of fields tht contain dates for use in incremental downloads
-      2. choose any and all date fields in the Schema that are altered during a create or update of the records
-      3. The order of precedence is from left to right in what date field is chosen. given a date field list `LastModifiedDate, CreatedDate` when the tables is queried it will see first if `LastModifiedDate` exists if it does use that for incremental.
-If it doesn't then it will use `CreateDate` if neither exist it will do a full table pull.
-   2. First Record Date
-      1. the oldest date found in the schema for the fields in the date field list.
-This helps to avoid slow startup of initial load will it queries empty time.
-7. click Save and Close.
+6. Once you see Connection Test Successful, click Save and Close.

 ---